tadgy/gitattributesdb/README.md

 This is useful, for example, to track the attributes of `/etc/shadow`, without checking that file itself into git (and thus storing sensitive data in a potentially publicly accessible git repository).

-To achieve this, the path to the file (relative to the root of the git repository) must be added to a special file, `.gitattributsdb-extra`, which should be placed in the root of the repository.
+To achieve this, the path to the file (relative to the root of the git repository) must be added to a special file, `.gitattributesdb-extra`, which should be placed in the root of the repository.

 To add files to the "extra" files database, use:
 ```
-printf "%s" "<filename>" | base64 -w 0 >>.gitattributsdb-extra
+printf "%s" "<filename>" | base64 -w 0 >>.gitattributesdb-extra
 ```
 Where `<filename>` is a file relative to the repository root.

-Old files (that no longer exist on the filesystem) stored in the `.gitattributsdb-extra` file are ignored when commiting.
+Old files (that no longer exist on the filesystem) stored in the `.gitattributesdb-extra` file are ignored when commiting.